jundalisay/superb/content/en/research/aristotle/metaphysics/book-4/part-4.md

 The starting-point for all such arguments is not the demand that our opponent shall say that something either is or is not (for this one might perhaps take to be a begging of the question), but that he shall say something which is significant both for himself and for another; for this is necessary, if he really is to say anything.

 For, if he means nothing, such a man will not be capable of reasoning, either with himself or with another.
-But if any one grants this, demonstration will be possible; for we shall already have something definite.
+But if any one grants this, demonstration will be possible;

+for we shall already have something definite.
 The person responsible for the proof, however, is not he who demonstrates but he who listens; for while disowning reason he listens to reason.
 And again he who admits this has admitted that something is true apart from demonstration (so that not everything will be 'so and not so').

 The word 'be' or 'not be' has a definite meaning. <!-- , so that not everything will be 'so and not so'.
 Again, --> if 'man' has one meaning, let this be 'two-footed animal'; by having one meaning I understand this:-if 'man' means 'X', then if A is a man 'X' will be what 'being a man' means for him.
 (It makes no difference even if one were to say a word has several meanings, if only they are limited in number; for to each definition there might be assigned a different word.

 For instance, the word 'man' has several meanings. <!-- , one of which would have one definition, viz. 'two-footed animal', while there might be also several other definitions if only they were limited in number; for a peculiar name might be assigned to each of the definitions.
 If, however, they were not limited but one were to say that the word has an infinite number of meanings, obviously reasoning would be impossible; for not to have one meaning is to have no meaning, and if words have no meaning our reasoning with one another, and indeed with ourselves, has been annihilated; for it is impossible to think of anything if we do not think of one thing; but if this is possible, one name might be assigned to this thing.) -->

 A name has one meaning.

-Therefore it is impossible that 'being a man' should mean 'not being a man', if 'man' not only signifies something about one subject but also has one significance (for we do not identify 'having one significance' with 'signifying something about one subject', since on that assumption even 'musical' and 'white' and 'man' would have had one significance, so that all things would have been one; for they would all have had the same significance).
+Therefore, it is impossible that 'being a man' should mean 'not being a man', if 'man' not only signifies something about one subject but also has one significance (for we do not identify 'having one significance' with 'signifying something about one subject', since on that assumption even 'musical' and 'white' and 'man' would have had one significance, so that all things would have been one; for they would all have had the same significance).

-"And it will not be possible to be and not to be the same thing, except in virtue of an ambiguity, just as if one whom we call 'man', others were to call 'not-man'; but the point in question is not this, whether the same thing can at the same time be and not be a man in name, but whether it can in fact.
+It is not possible to be and not to be the same thing, except in virtue of an ambiguity, just as if one whom we call 'man', others were to call 'not-man'; but the point in question is not this, whether the same thing can at the same time be and not be a man in name, but whether it can in fact.
 Now if 'man' and 'not-man' mean nothing different, obviously 'not being a man' will mean nothing different from 'being a man'; so that 'being a man' will be 'not being a man'; for they will be one.
 For being one means this-being related as 'raiment' and 'dress' are, if their definition is one.

 If 'being a man' and 'being a not-man' are to be one, they must mean one thing.